Cohasset Weed Control Services

 Safe Handling, Storage & Disposal of Weed Control Products Under Massachusetts Regulations

-Safe storage of weed control products requires locked, ventilated facilities at least 100 feet from wells or water supplies, with temperature control (40-90°F).
-Inventory should follow FIFO (first in, first out) and be secured against unauthorized access.
-PPE must be selected per product label and Safety Data Sheets.
+Massachusetts regulations require that all weed control products be stored in locked, ventilated areas at least 100 feet from wells or water supplies, with temperature control (40-90°F).
+Inventory must be managed using FIFO (first in, first out) and secured against unauthorized access.
+PPE must be selected per product label and Safety Data Sheet (SDS).
 Mixing and loading should occur in dedicated areas to prevent spills, and equipment must be decontaminated between uses.
-Triple-rinse empty containers, document disposal, and use hazardous waste events for leftover chemicals.
-Never dispose of chemicals in drains, soil, or trash.
-Emergency response includes first aid, spill containment, and coordination with the Fire Department and municipal emergency services.
+Empty containers must be triple-rinsed and documented, with disposal at hazardous waste events.
+Disposal in drains, soil, or trash is prohibited.
+Emergency response protocols include first aid, spill containment, and coordination with the Fire Department.

 Cohasset Fire Department